gorbagana-dev/gorbagana-rpc/stack-orchestrator/stacks/gorchain/README.md

 Gorchain validator node stack (Agave/Solana fork).

+> [!WARNING]
+> A TLS certificate is required for the Envoy proxy.
+When running an ephemeral cluster with `deploy
+> up`, the envoy container will use a default self-signed certificate.
+This is a placeholder for
+> development purposes; for production, use certificates from a trusted CA.

 ## Deployment

 This stack has a custom `create` command that requires SSL certificate files: